If you are looking into this article, then you probably thought, or have already decided to come to Denmark.

-- If a person sends you text regarding room for rent through unknown phone number, then it is probably a scam.
+- If a person sends you a text regarding a room for rent through an unknown phone number, then it is probably a scam.

 - Always!
 ALWAYS!
 Read the contract properly and check if everything that you have agreed on is mentioned in writing.
 Also, check for what they say regarding your deposits.
 The contracts are usually in Danish so take your time to go through them properly and don't be afraid to ask for help.